zintom69/Game-Rush-Hour/README.md

 # Game-Rush-Hour
-Đồ án AI - Rush Hour
+Đồ án Introduction to Artificial Intelligence - Rush Hour

+## Required libraries

+- Python 3.x
+- pygame
+- psutil

+## Install libraries

+Run the following command in the terminal to install the required libraries: pip install pygame psutil

+## How to run the software

+1. Open terminal/cmd in the `Rush Hour Main` folder.
+2. Run the command:

+python main.py